On geometry of $Q^{(2k)}_g$-curvature: Introduction

 where $B^g_r(p_0)$ represents the geodesic ball centered at point $p_0$ with radius $r$. \end{theorem} \begin{remark} We conjecture that the condition $I_g>0$ is unnecessary. \end{remark}

-Inspired by the gap theorems including \cite{Chen-Zhu}, \cite{GPZ}, \cite{Greene-Wu}, \cite{MSY}, \cite{Ni} and many others, we establish the following gap theorems for $Q^{(2k)}_g$-curvature.
-Due to the limitation of techniques, we are only able to handle $k=1,2$ currently.
-We conjecture such gap theorems holds for all $1\leq k\leq \frac{n-2}{2}$.
+It is natural to ask whether the integral growth rate in \eqref{Q2k integeral growth} is optimal.
+Inspired by various gap theorems—such as those in \cite{Chen-Zhu, GPZ, Greene-Wu, MSY, Ni}, among others—we prove the following gap results for the $Q^{(2k)}_g$-curvature.
+Due to technical limitations, our results are currently restricted to the cases $k = 1, 2$.
+We conjecture that such gap theorems hold for all integers $k$ satisfying $1 \leq k \leq \frac{n-2}{2}$.